marco-gabarron/marco-gabarron-resume/README.md

 I have confirmed all input field is working properly and expecting apropriate format(Email format for instance).

 Bugs
+->Solved Bugs: My skills section in the home page was breaking when on mobile screen.
+Had to change style.css to proportional size.

 Validator Testing
+-> HTML: No errors were returned when passing through the official W3C validator.

+-> CSS: No errors were returned when passing through the official (jigsaw)) validator.

+-> Acessibility: I confirmed that the colors and fonts chosen are easy to read and accessible by running through lighthouse in devtools.

+(Screenshot of lighthouse results)

 Unfixed Bugs
+-> No unfixed bugs

 Deployment
+The site was deployed to GitHub pages.
+The steps deploy are as follows:
+-> In the GitHub repository, navigate to the Settings tab.
+-> From the source section drop-down menu, select the Master Branch.
+-> Once the master branch has been selected, the page provided the link to the completed website.

+The live link can be found here: (Link to the complete website)

 Credits

 -> Content
+The code to make social media links were taken from CI Love Running projects.

 -> Media

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)